department-of-veterans-affairs/vets-website/_disability/4-filing-help.md

 ---
 layout: page-disability
 permalink: disability-benefits/filing/help/index.html
-title: ow do I get help determining whether I should file and with filing?
+title: How do I get help determining whether I should file and with filing?

 ---